atet/copilot/README.md

 [![.img/copilot_logo.png](.img/copilot_logo.png)](#nolink)

-# Artificial Intelligence Copilot to Help You Code
+# Artificial Intelligence Copilot to Help You Code...and More!

-Setup and some basic examples to get you started in <u><b>less than 10 minutes</b></u>; *programming will never be the same for you after this!*
+Setup and some basic examples to get you started in <u><b>less than 10 minutes</b></u>; *programming will never be the same for you after this...*

 In this short tutorial, you will:
-- Sign up for Google Gemini AI access
+- Get Google AI access
-- Setup Visual Studio Code (a.k.a.
-VSCode)
+- Setup Visual Studio Code
-- Download and setup the AI copilot with Gemini in VSCode
+- Configure your new AI copilot
-- Perform five quick examples to demonstrate the power of this technology
+- Perform five AI-assisted actions

-Note that I developed this tutorial on Windows 10; Windows 11 and MacOS should be very similar steps.
+*I developed this tutorial on Windows 10; Windows 11 and MacOS should be very similar steps*

 ## Google Gemini Access

-> If you have your own locally hosted models, you can skip steps #1-4 and on step #12, see [Next Steps](#conclusion-and-next-steps) for instructions
+> If you have your own locally hosted models, you can skip steps #1-4 and on step #12, see [Next Steps](#conclusion-and-next-steps) for specific instructions

 You have to get programmatic (i.e., API) access to use Google Gemini outside of their web-based, chat offering.